Alzheimer’s Resource Coordination Center (ARCC)

 ARCC Grants

-Each year the ARCC receives $150,000 of state-appropriated funds to fulfill its mission.
+Each year, the ARCC receives $150,000 in state-appropriated funds to fulfill its mission.
 These funds are utilized to award dementia-specific grants for respite, education, and innovative programs for persons living with ADRD, their families, caregivers, and communities.
 Grants are awarded on a 2-year cycle.
-A total of 18 grants were awarded in July 2023 for the 2023-2024 grant period.

 Alzheimer’s Disease and Related Dementias State Plan